hookdeck/product-docs/docs/browsing-events.md

 ---
 id: browsing-event
-title: Browsing events
+title: Browsing Events
 ---

 ## Events list

-The event list displays the historical record of your events by descending order.
-Each even can be selected to preview the event request data and the reponse data.
-By default, when selecting an even, the most recent attempt is used to populate the response data but any other attempt can also be selected.
+The event list displays the historical record of your events in descending order.
+Each event can be selected to preview the event request data and response data.
+By default, when selecting an event, the most recent attempt is used to populate the response data.
+You can also select any of the other attempts.

 ![Webhook event history list](../static/img/events/event-list.jpg)